harrystech/arthur-tools/logging/README.md

 # Overview

-The goal of the log processing is to make the logs from Arthur ETLs (or other tools) available in Kibana (via an Elasticsearch Service) in order to have dashboards for KPIs and retrieve log lines (especially error messages) quickly.
+The goal of the log processing is to make the logs from Arthur ETLs (or other tools) available in Kibana (after loading into an Elasticsearch Service) in order to have dashboards for KPIs and retrieve log lines (especially error messages) quickly.

 # Requirements